isaacster/aig/README.md

 # aig
 The ui is written in React and using redux and global context for state management

+The Server side is using Quartz.net for the scheduling and Dependency Injection for ILoggerRepository and IEmailScheduleService

 *****************************************
-Database - please install the below script in order the logger to work
+Database - please install the below script in order for the logger to work
 *****************************************